Wouter-IT/boom-boats/README.md

 ![screenshot of strike miss or hit](assets/images/readme/visual-feedback-player.png)

 **UI value**
-- Computer turn feedback with a short delay between messages to simulate that the computer is "Thinking"
+- Computer turn feedback with a short delay between messages to simulate that the computer is "thinking".
 - Clearly states the coordinates chose by the computer for a strike, and provide feedback if the strike was hit or miss.

 ![screenshot of computer turn](assets/images/readme/computer-turn-feedback.png)